Parliament Street, Dublin

 Parliament Street (Sráid na Pairliminte) is a street located on Dublin's Southside.
 It runs from the junction of Dame Street and Cork Hill on its southern end to the junction of Essex Quay and Wellington Quay on its northern end where it joins directly onto Grattan Bridge and subsequently Capel Street.

 History

 Parliament Street was created in the early 1760s by the Wide Streets Commission to open up a direct route to Dublin Castle with retail buildings on either side.
-It was the first project to be undertaken by the Commission, created after an Act of Parliament, and was the origin of the name.
-The Act allowed for the land and associated houses to be purchased for £12,000 to create the new street.
+It was the first project to be undertaken by the Commission, created after an act of Parliament, and was the origin of the name.
+The Parliament Street Act 1757 (31 Geo.
+2. c.
+19 (I)) allowed for the land and associated houses to be purchased for £12,000 to create the new street.

 Notable buildings

 Sunlight Chambers

 One of the street's notable buildings is Sunlight Chambers, which was built as offices for Lord Lever of Lever Brothers.
 It has frontages on Parliament Street and Essex Quay.
 Lever also planned Port Sunlight in Liverpool.
 The structure is designed in a "romantic Italianate style with wide overhanging eaves, tiled roof, and arcaded upper floors”.
 It also has "two multi-coloured terracotta friezes depicting the history of hygiene”.